VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 >**Note:** For more details on CB algorithms in VW, please refer to the <a href="https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Contextual-Bandit-algorithms" target="_blank">Vowpal Wabbit Github Wiki</a>.

-## Contextual Bandit algorithms and input formats
+## Contextual bandit algorithms and input formats

 There are four main components to a Contextual Bandit problem: